 The educational staff and student participants from The Mosaic School for autistic young adults planted more than 100 blueberry bushes, tomatoes, cucumbers, and a variety of squash.
 Most of the produce was donated to Island Harvest, the largest hunger relief organization on Long Island.
 The purpose of their farm is to provide educational opportunities for the students.

 Napolitano Family Farm: Gina and Daniel Napolitano, Farmers

 Gina and Daniel are new farmers.
 Daniel has been working on preparing the soil and planted oat seeds on their one-acre plot.
-The oats will be sold to a local craft brewery.

 Organics Today: Michael Massino, Farmer